The New App Store Moment: Why ChatGPT Apps Are 2026's Biggest Distribution Opportunity

 This Quarter:

-3. Establish usage metrics and feedback loops
+2. Establish usage metrics and improvement cycles

 The goal isn't perfection—it's presence.
 You can iterate toward excellence, but you can't iterate your way into an opportunity that's already closed.

-The Bigger Picture: AI as the New Interface Layer
+The Bigger Picture: AI as Distribution Layer

-Building a ChatGPT app isn't just about the direct benefits of that specific channel.
-It's about establishing your organization's position in an AI-mediated ecosystem.
-The companies that become default suggestions in AI conversations will have structural advantages that compound over decades.
+Building GPT presence isn't just about the direct benefits of the application.
+It's about establishing your organization's position in an AI-mediated information ecosystem.
+The companies that become default recommendations in AI responses will have structural advantages that compound over decades.

-This is why we encourage clients to think about AI distribution as infrastructure investment rather than marketing experiment.
+This is why we encourage our clients to think about AI distribution as infrastructure investment rather than marketing experiment.
 The returns may not materialize immediately, but the cost of being absent compounds with equal force.

 The Time Is Now